mozilla/uniffi-rs/docs/adr/0002-serialize-complex-datatypes.md

 * Bad, because Protocol Buffers contain some complexity that isn't useful for our use-case, such as affordances for backwards-compatibility.

-A similar set of considerations apply to other third-party serialization schems such as flatbuffers, with the added disadvantage of unfamiliarity.
+A similar set of considerations apply to other third-party serialization schemes such as flatbuffers, with the added disadvantage of unfamiliarity.

 Ultimately, the additional build complexity of integrating a code-generator inside our own code generator